Egyptian revolution of 1952: Military coup

 By the spring of 1952, the Free Officers began plotting their coup.
 They had planned to overthrow the monarchy in early August, but events soon made them accelerate their plans.
 On July 16, King Farouk ordered the governing board of the Officers Club dissolved, causing the officers to fear their arrest was imminent.

-On the 23rd, infantry united seized general headquarters and blocked roads leading to Cairo.
+On the 23rd, infantry units seized general headquarters and blocked roads leading to Cairo.
 Nasser and Abdel Hakim Amr, as the higher level leaders, took a car ride to visit every unit in Cairo.
 After arresting his commanding officer, Muhammad Abu al-Fadl al-Gizawi answered several phone calls as the man he just arrested to assure high command that everything was calm.
 By 3:00 a.m, Muhammad Naguib arrived at headquarters in Cairo.
 By 7:00 p.m, Sadat—who was at the movies during the coup—announced on the radio that the Free Officers had taken over; Egypt was now governed by the Revolutionary Command Council.